 - Process everything for another 2-3 minutes, making sure to stop and scrape down the sides.
-If it seems too thick, add more water in 1 tbsp at a time.
+If it seems too thick, add more water in 1 tablespoon at a time.

 - Serve this roasted beet hummus with veggies, crackers, chips, on buddha bowls, or toast!

 - For an extra creamy hummus, de-shell the chickpeas and use ice-cold water or even ice.

 For more tasty dips and spreads, check out our:

 - Moroccan hummus for a creamy and perfectly spiced dip to serve with your pita bread.